armory/docs/content/en/scale-agent/install/install-spin.md

 See the [Agent options]({{< ref "scale-agent/reference/config/service-options#configuration-options">}}) for field explanations.

-Apply the manifest to your `spinnaker` namespace.
+Apply the manifest in your `spinnaker` namespace.

 ### Deploy the Armory Scale Agent service